Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 I have separated the user base into two groups, Donors and Campaigners.

-### Donor's
+### Donors

-Professional users with a high level of disposable income, looking to donate to a good cause.
+Professional with a high level of disposable income, looking to donate to a good cause.

 ### Campaigners

-This group are goal-oriented people trying to do something to make a change, passionate about the issue that matters to them.
+This group are goal-oriented people trying to do something to make a change, passionate about the issue that matters to them and trying to raise funds to help them achieve a goal towards the cause they are supporting.

 ## Website Goals